 What’s most interesting about Bledsoe is he really provides in all categories, whereas you can’t expect rebounds and steals from most point guards.
 It remains to be seen if he can become a more efficient scorer, but if you see Bledsoe slipping past the Top 15 PGs or Top 50 overall players, you’re going to get a big steal that will provide value across all categories.

-Latest posts by Chris Vaughn (see all)
+Latest posts by Fantasy Wired Staff (see all)

 - Are You Ready For DraftKings and Fantasy Golf to Make You a Millionaire? - March 13, 2015

 - DraftKings Fantasy Golf Preview: WGC-Cadillac Championship - March 5, 2015